 If caught stealing the POWs were beaten.
 Post-war Japanese war trial documents show that Harry and another POW, Donald Crago, were working on the docks when they were beaten repeatedly over a period of time, with fists and clubs, during the winter of 1944.
 The beatings may have been the result of the Japanese guard believing they were not working hard enough, or that they had stolen food to eat.

 It is not known when or why, but Harry appears to have been transferred to Tokyo #2-B which was also known as Kawasaki #2.
 The barracks in the camp were poorly built and had little heat.
 The clothing the POWs had to wear was thin and did not offer much protection from the climate.
 The POWs were also poorly fed and received very little medical treatment.

 The POWs worked for the Mitsui Corporation as stevedores loading and unloading ships and train cars.
 They also provided labor at a steel mill owned by the company.
 The camp itself was located near the mill in violation of the Geneva Convention.

 Red Cross packages meant for them were appropriated by the Japanese who ate the canned meats, fruits, and milk.
 They also took the chocolate for themselves.
-The clothing and shoes sent by the Red Cross, for the POWs, was also used by the Japanese.
-Beatings in the camp were common, and the POWs were forced to stand at attention while they were slapped, punched, clubbed for breaking a camp rule.
-Since a certain number of POWs were needed each day, the sick who were able to stand were sent to work.
+The clothing and shoes – sent by the Red Cross for the POWs – were also used by the Japanese.
+Beatings in the camp were common, and the POWs were forced to stand at attention while they were slapped, punched, and clubbed for breaking a camp rule.
+Since a certain number of POWs were needed each day, the sick who could stand were sent to work.

 Punishment in the camp took various forms and lasted for hours.
 POWs were made to stand at attention in a sewer manhole and had cold water thrown on them.
 They were also hung from a bar, forced to hold two buckets of water with their arms outstretched and kneel on sharp pieces of wood.